Notice of Privacy Practices

-Health Care Operations.
+Healthcare Operations.
 We may use information about you to coordinate our business activities.
 This may include setting up your appointments, reviewing your care and training staff.

 Governmental Requirements.
 We may disclose information to a health oversight agency for activities authorized by law, such as audits, investigations, inspections and licensure.
 There also might be a need to share information with the Food and Drug Administration related to adverse events or product defects.
 We are also required to share information, if requested with the Department of Health and Human Services to determine our compliance with federal laws related to health care.

-PERSONS RECEIVING SERVICES & EMPLOYEES RIGHTS
+CLIENTS & EMPLOYEES RIGHTS